 A Safer Military Press

 A safer shoulder alternative: When doing the military press, keep the bar in front of your head.
 Stand with the weight no lower than the collarbone and keep your upper body upright.
 The exercise can also be done seated.
 Always sit straight against a back support, and keep the natural curve in your spine, with upper back and glutes pressed to the chair.

 No. 3: Upright Row

-The problem: Pulling weights, a barbell, or a weighted cabled bar up under your chin can compress the nerves in the shoulder area, impinging the shoulder and causing possible nerve damage.
+The problem: Pulling weights, a barbell, or a weighted cabled bar up under your chin can compress the nerves in the shoulder area.

 Safer Alternative to the Upright Row

 Instead of doing an upright row, work your shoulders with a front or lateral shoulder raise, lifting weights out to the front or side of the body.
 Keep a slight bend in your arms.

 From a reclining position, you push the plate up and bring it down in this common exercise to work the quadriceps, hamstrings, and glutes.
 The greater the motion, the more joints are worked through full range, which is good.
 However, if there is pain at any point during the motion, do not go any further.

 Leg Press: Safer Moves